 - 1. The public whose taxes support Alliance, in part - 2.
 The research participants who agree to take part in Alliance-sponsored clinical and cancer control research - 3.
-The academic institutions and community sites that support our many scientists, physicians, and staff
+The academic institutions and community sites that support many scientists of the Alliance, physicians, and staff